tytydraco/yessleep/out/We_thought_we_had_found_an_abandoned_Teehouse_What_we_found_instead_was_horrifying_.md

 I feel so stupid.
 It's my fault I didn't stop him.
 I want to blame Jacob for giving him that stupid army knife, but deep down I'm still drenched with the guilt of thinking that I could have prevented everything, all by not having him answer the door.
 Maybe then Jacob or Trevor would be missing.
 Perhaps both.
 But at least my brother would still be here as selfish as that sounds…

-17 years later and I have a child of my own now, turning 9 next week, and a beautiful wife.
+17 years later, I have a child of my own now, turning 9 next week and a beautiful wife.
 I rarely speak to my parents.
 These events linger in the back of my mind like a parasite.
-I live about 7 hours away from where my old childhood home was, since my wife didn't feel comfortable leaving her hometown.
+I live about 7 hours away from where my old childhood home was since my wife didn't feel comfortable leaving her hometown.

 I've decided to write all of this down the best I could remember, because when I got up this morning to complete my daily ritual of making my coffee to stare out the backyard window, I saw something that took me back in time.
 Far out in the treeline, past the family of deer eating the grass, stood something unnatural that did not belong there.